What is an Autistic Spectrum Condition?

-Some people with an ASC (especially if diagnosis has not taken place in early childhood) can experience psychological issues such as anxiety, depression, and other mood disorders, eating conditions, obsessive compulsive conditions, PTSD, school refusal, social anxiety conditions, selective mutism, gender identity issues, sleep conditions, self-harm, and substance abuse or misuse.
+Some people with an ASC (especially if the diagnosis has not taken place in early childhood) can experience psychological issues such as anxiety, depression, and other mood disorders, eating conditions, obsessive-compulsive conditions, PTSD, school refusal, social anxiety conditions, selective mutism, gender identity issues, sleep conditions, self-harm, and substance abuse or misuse.

 Therapy can help you come to terms with your diagnosis.
 It can also help you learn how your experience of the world is affected by your condition, and work out what changes you might make in order to make life more pleasurable and manageable.
 A diagnosis can empower you to live life in a way that works well for you as you become more aware of the challenges of living with the condition.

 Some people are diagnosed having already experienced significant mental health issues or crises.
 When this is the case, alongside the mentioned support, therapy can also help you with whatever issues have developed.

 What type of therapy will I have and what will it be like?

 The type of therapy used will vary depending on your individual needs and the therapist you see will discuss this with you.
 You will decide the best way forward together.